violet-zct/fairseq-detect-hallucination/README.md

 We provide the evaluation scripts for the benchmark datasets under `./eval_data`.
 To evaluate on these datasets, we provide python scripts `./util_scripts/eval_predict_hallucination_mt.py` and `./util_scripts/eval_predict_hallucination_xsum.py` for MT and summarization respectively (they only differ slightly).
-First, you need to specify the path to the trained detection model and output path between `Line 13-15`, then run them.
+First, you need to specify the path to the saved detection model directory and training data path in `Line 12-13`, then run them.

 ## Prediction
 To simply use the trained model for hallucination prediction for your own input, we provide an example script `./util_scripts/predict_hallucination_mt.py` that predicts labels for a hypothesis file conditioned on its source file.
-Again, please specify the path to your input files, the trained model and the output directory in `Line 12-23`, and then run it.
+Again, please specify the path to your input files, the trained model, the training data and the output directory in `Line 12-23`, and then run it.